 AMO’s Local Leadership Foundations is a new learning program for Ontario's municipal elected officials.

-As the next municipal term begins, Ontario’s elected officials will quickly face complex challenges, big decisions, public scrutiny, and a steep learning curve.
-AMO’s Local Leadership Foundations is here to help.
-It’s a practical introduction to the role of leading on council from AMO, the expert voice of municipalities, and Institute on Governance, public sector education experts, designed to give municipal elected officials the best possible start to the new term.
+As the next municipal term begins, Ontario’s elected officials face complex challenges, big decisions, public scrutiny, and a steep learning curve.
+Local Leadership Foundations is here to help: a practical introduction to leading on council from AMO, the expert voice of municipalities, and the Institute on Governance, public-sector education experts.
+It’s designed to give officials the best possible start to the term.

 Join the Waitlist